fkie-cad/squid/README.md

 }
 ```

-Please note, that for clarity the code leaves out a lot of `unwrap()`s and error handling.
+Please note that for clarity the code leaves out a lot of `unwrap()`s and error handling.

 ## Getting started
 You can find detailed explanations how to harness `squid` in our [wiki](./wiki).
 For a gentle introduction, see the [hello world](./examples/helloworld) example and for a
 full-blown "professional" fuzzer, see our [readelf fuzzer](./examples/readelf).